DisezZ/CPE111-Project/README.md

 # CPE111-Project
 CPE111 - Project Scheduling System Project

-This program is Scheduling System Project.
+This program is Scheduling System Program.
 This program is Capability of:
     - Create New Project
     - Delete Project